 A short preliminary review of the literature is undertaken to focus the full literature review and to contribute to the 'definition of the key elements of the feature'.
-'Feature' is a generic term.
-Features can be single species, groups of species, single biotopes, or 'habitats' composed of (or defined by) a number of biotopes and/or component species, for example Scottish Priority Marine Features (PMFs).

 Therefore, in the context of MarESA the terms are used as follows.
 The term 'feature' is used to denote habitats, biotopes or species.
 The term 'habitat' is used to denote a single biotope or a number of biotopes that share similar characteristics of substratum, location, and assemblage.
 In this report, it is used as a generic term for biotopes or groups of similar biotopes.
 For example, 'horse mussel beds', or 'kelp beds' refer to a habitat even though they a composed of a number of separate biotopes.
-The term 'biotope' refers to a community and its associated habitat as defined by the Marine Habitat Classification for Britain and Ireland (Connor et al., 2004).
-The term 'species' is used in its strict sense.
+The term 'biotope' refers to a community and its associated habitat as defined by the Marine Habitat Classification for Britain and Ireland (Connor et al., 2004; JNCC, 2022).
+The term 'species' used in its strict sense.